robfatland/digitaltwin/README.md

-The case study motivating this documentation supposes three sensor systems **a**, **b** and **c** built on the Arduino stack.
-Each supports a CdS sensor.
-We configure them to report to the Amazon, Google and Microsoft Azure clouds respectively.
+Suppose we embark on a 'digital twin' project that depends upon data from three sensor systems **a**, **b** and **c** built on the Arduino stack.
+We configure them to report sensor measurements to the Amazon Web Services (AWS),
+Google Cloud Platform (GCP) and
+Microsoft Azure clouds respectively.
-Each cloud will also send control guidance back to establish two-way communication.
+Each cloud will send control guidance back to the sensors to demonstrate two-way communication.

-Additional technology is required to complete this construction.
-First we need a cellular modem in the form of an Arduino shield (an add-on circuit board).
-This uses a SIM card to connect to, authenticate, and send and receive data through the cellular network.
-While data transfer described here makes use of commercial assets (T-Mobile, Verizon etcetera), there is no need to set up contracts with commercial cell phone carriers.
-Instead we establish a low-cost contract with a third party company that provides programmable communication tools for sending and receiving data.
-This company (Twilio) establishes necessary permissions with the commercial cell phone carriers.
+Additional technology is required between the Arduino and the cloud to complete this construction.
+We use a cellular modem in the form of an Arduino shield (an add-on circuit board) to connect to the cellular network.
+Specifically this cellular modem uses a  SIM card to connect to, authenticate, and send and receive data.
+While our data transfer uses commercial assets owned by T-Mobile, Verizon etcetera, we do not establish contracts with commercial cell phone carriers.
+Instead we establish a contract with a third party company that provides programmable communication tools for sending and receiving data.
+This company (Twilio) in turn establishes necessary permissions with the commercial carriers.
-In effect it is acting as a middle man between us and the commercial carriers; and it acts as a message broker between our Arduino device and the public clouds; AWS, GCP and Azure.
+In effect Twilio acts as both a middle man between us and the commercial carriers, and as a message broker between our Arduino device and the public cloud.

+Messages that arrive
+at the cloud from the Arduino are necessarily parsed by software we supply.
+This software is referred to herein as *serverless* because it is run as a service with no underlying server visible to us, the project developers.

-As noted the features of this approach are low cost, low maintenance and high reliability.
+The features of the prototype system described here include low cost, low maintenance effort and high reliability.

 - A prototype system will cost less than $100 to assemble